On how we make money…

 - We evaluate clients on a number of factors, including whether we think their mission is aligned with that of our local properties and the expectations of our local communities.

 - Businesses are a part of our communities.
 A client is a good fit for our community when it aligns its interests with the things our communities care about.
-For example, at the The New Tropic, Lyft has sponsored neighborhood guides that encourage exploration of new parts of the city and Knight Foundation has sponsored a guide to Miami’s startup and tech ecosystem.

 - We welcome conversation with members of our community about our business practices, and we are committed to providing transparency about the nature of our business relationships.
 Hit us up at [email protected].